souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

 [Allele-Specific QTL Fine-Mapping with PLASMA - Wang et al. AJHG 2020](https://pubmed.ncbi.nlm.nih.gov/32004450/)

-    - uses both QTL and AS statistics to infer QTLs.
+    - uses both genotype and AS statistics to infer the significant SNPs.
     - Total expression (y) is modeled by allelic dosage (x) while the allelic imbalance (w) is determined by phasing (v).
-    - Two association statistics for QTL and AS are computed.
+        - Imbalance has both magnitude as well as sign (depending on the phase)
     - Also performs fine mapping by using a genotype-LD matrix, and returns a credible causal set using shotgun stochastic search (SSS).
     - Compares with fine-mapping approaches CAVIAR, AS-Meta, and RASQUAL
-        - (by converting the chi-sq statistics to z-scores and putting them as input to fine-map approaches).
+        - (by converting the chi-sq statistics of RASQUAL to z-scores and putting them as input to fine-map approaches).

 [ASEP: Gene-based detection of allele-specific expression across individuals in a population by RNA sequencing - Fan et al. PLOS Genetics 2020](https://pubmed.ncbi.nlm.nih.gov/32392242/)